mczph/mczph/README.md

 [简体中文](https://github.com/mczph/mczph/blob/main/zh_cn.md).

-I'm mczph.An 15 years old student from China.Since I'm in school, I only respond messages on weekends.Very sorry about this.
+I'm mczph.An 15 years old student from China.Since I'm in school, I only respond messages on weekends.Sorry about this.

 Modded Minecraft player and 1.12.2 modpack player.But I feel a little bored recently.

-A translator for 1.12.2 Minecraft mods.Submit to CFPAOrg.Also translate some mods and modpacks.(Stopped indefinitely due to time reasons)
+A translator for 1.12.2 Minecraft mods(en_us to zh_cn).Submit to CFPAOrg.Also translate some mods and modpacks.(Stopped indefinitely due to time reasons)

-Music games player,mainly play OSU(Mania and std).

 Like watching VTubers in my free time.

-Recently playing Blue Archive.
+Also plays Blue Archive and various Music Games.

 Bad Zenscript user,don't know how to use Crafttweaker advancedly.

-The developer of modpack [Interactions](https://github.com/Project-Interactions/Interactions).
+The developer of modpack [Interactions](https://github.com/Project-Interactions/Interactions) and its related mods.

 Where you can find me: